Starrcade '85: The Gathering: Event

 The first match of the event was between Krusher Khruschev and Sam Houston for the vacant NWA Mid-Atlantic Heavyweight Championship.
 The match started back and forth until Houston gained the advantage with the side headlock.
 Khruschev fought back with a flapjack.
 Khruschev climbed the turnbuckles, but Houston stopped him with a dropkick.
 After performing a bulldog, Houston attempted to pin Khruschev, but Khruschev placed his foot on the ropes.
 Houston believed he had won, and Khruschev pinned him after performing a clothesline to win the match and the title.
-Houston had his foot on the ropes, but this was undetected by the referee.
+Houston had a foot on the ropes, undetected by the referee.

 The second match was a Mexican Death match between Abdullah the Butcher and Manny Fernandez.
 Abdullah had the early advantage, attacking Fernandez's head with weapons.
 Fernandez fought back and attacked Abdullah with his boot and belt.
 Fernandez performed a Flying Burrito and a flying clothesline, but missed a splash.
 Abdullah attempted a turnbuckle thrust in the corner, but Fernandez avoided it, and Abdullah's shoulder hit the ringpost.
 Fernandez then retrieved the sombrero to win the match.

 The third match was a Texas Bullrope match between Black Bart and Ron Bass.
 If Bass won, he would receive a match with J. J. Dillon.
 The match started back and forth until Bart missed a clothesline, and sent himself outside the ring.
 Bass had the advantage with the use of the cowbell.
 Bart fought back briefly until both were knocked down after a shoulder block by Bass.
-Bass then avoided a fist drop, and attacked Bart with the cowbell.
-After avoiding a corner clothesline, Bass hit Bart in the head with the cowbell from the second turnbuckle, and pinned him to win the match.
+Bass then avoided a fist drop and attacked Bart with the cowbell.
+After avoiding a corner clothesline, Bass hit Bart in the head with the cowbell from the second turnbuckle and pinned him to win the match.

 The fourth match was a Texas Bullrope match between Bass and Dillon.
-Immediately after the previous match, Dillon came into the ring, and attacked Bass.
+Immediately after the previous match, Dillon entered the ring and attacked Bass.
 Bass fought back with the cowbell, but accidentally hit the referee.
-Bart came in, and performed a piledriver to Bass.
-Dillon then pinned him to win the match.
+Bart performed a piledriver on Bass, after which Dillon pinned Bass.

 The fifth match was between The Barbarian (accompanied by Paul Jones) and Superstar Billy Graham.
 Before the match, Graham and The Barbarian had an arm wrestling match.
-As Graham was about to win, Jones attacked him with his cane, and Graham won the match by disqualification and $10,000.
-The wrestling match started immediately, with The Barbarian having the advantage, and attacking Graham's head.
-Graham avoided a diving headbutt, and applied the bear hug.
+Graham was about to win when Jones attacked him with a cane, and Graham won the match by disqualification, and $10,000.
+The wrestling match started immediately with The Barbarian having the advantage, and attacking Graham's head.
+Graham avoided a diving headbutt and applied a bear hug.
 As The Barbarian was about to pass out from the hold, Jones attacked Graham with the cane.
-Graham won the match by disqualification.
-After the match, The Barbarian attacked Graham until he was stopped by the referee.
+Graham won by disqualification.
+The Barbarian attacked Graham after the match until being stopped by the referee.